Scroll Top

 VISION ZERO TASK FORCE

-Through Resolution R09078, adopting the 2022 Cameron County Safety Action Plan, created a Vision Zero Task force under the leadership of the Cameron County Department of Transportation.
-The Task Force will be comprised of representatives from public safety, public health, and the general public and be tasked with the continual assessment, amending, and updating of the Cameron County Safety Action Plan.
-The Vision Zero Task Force represents another effort to reach the County’s goal to eliminate deaths and serious injuries on County roads.
-Currently, the Task Force are pending appointees from the Commissioners Court, but is projected to convene in late 2022 for it’s inaugural meeting.
+The Task Force is comprised of representatives from public safety (County Constables, Municipal Law Enforcement, and Fire Marshals), public health (County Health Department), and the general public (appointees).
+It is tasked with the continual assessment, amending, and updating of the Cameron County Safety Action Plan.
+The Vision Zero Task Force aims to achieve the County’s goal of eliminating deaths and serious injuries on County roads.